-The Congressman was discussing the House Judiciary Committee hearing, during which FBI Director Chris Wray defended his agency.
+The Congressman was discussing the House Judiciary Committee hearing, during which FBI Director Chris Wray defended.
 Trump claims the FBI is “in tatters.”
 He blames Robert Mueller’s Russian probe for forcing Trump to stay “embroiled in something that should have gone away a long time ago.”

 “Mueller made no bones about it.
 He wants anti-Trump, Hillary-loving folks on his team.
 He wants people like [Andrew] Weissmann that said, ‘To heck with the law, to heck with the Constitution.’
 This is about screwing people over like he did Anderson, Arthur Anderson that is,” Gohmert said.
 Weissmann’s work on the Justice Departments Enron probe found Anderson guilty of obstruction of justice, but was later overturned by the Supreme Court.
 “He didn’t care.
 He got the desired result and that’s why Mueller hired him.
 He wanted to hurt people that he wanted to hurt,” Gohmert said.